craicoverflow/craicoverflow.github.io/_posts/2018-06-17-a-month-in-india-agra.md

 ## Sightseeing

 There are three UNESCO World Heritage Sites in Agra, I've mentioned two.
-The third is located 40 kilometres outside of the city, so we didn't make it to here because of time constraints.
+The third is located 40 kilometres outside of the city, so we didn't make it there because of time constraints.

 ### Taj Mahal

 _Entry: Rs 1000_.
 We decided to pry ourselves prematurely from the comfort of our bed at 04:00 to be here for sunrise.
-We found a tuk tuk pretty easy and arrived at the Taj Mahal entrance at about 05:00 to find a long queue ahead of us.
+We found a tuk tuk pretty easily and arrived at the Taj Mahal entrance at about 05:00 to find a long queue ahead of us.

 Nooo!
 We thought we were going to miss sunrise.
 A tour guide hovering near the queue told us that we can skip it if we get a guide.
 Not wanting to miss what we had gotten up so early for, we didn't hesitate in saying yes.
 We hopped the barrier right in front of the queue as they all watched us, probably thinking _cunts_.